elisatentori/elisatentori_LSN/README.md

    - Variational Monte Carlo code for a single quantum particle in 1D which exploits the Metropolis algorithm to sample a trial wave function
    - Computing the expectation value for the Hamiltonian
    - Finding the parameters which minimize expectation value for the Hamiltonian
-   - PIMC/PIGS algorithms
+   - Path integral: PIMC/PIGS algorithms for T=0/T>0

 9. The Traveling Salesman Problem
    - Genetic algorithm (GA) resolution
-   - Parallel code
+   - Genetic algorithm (GA) resolution – Parallel code

 10. The Traveling Salesman Problem (2)
    - Simulated Annealing (SA) resolution